rubyiscoding/Book-Tracking/README.md

 ## Lessons learnt

-* Using Visual Studio Scaffolding helps create controllers and views based on model provided and db context.
+* Using Visual Studio Scaffolding helps implement the CRUD operations on controllers.
+It generates views based on the model and db context     provided.
 * Being a newbie, vscode is a pain, I am unable to use shortcuts of Visual Studio 2022, I prefer Visual Studio.
 * We can implement dependency injection by injecting the Manager or manager classes, DAL classes in Program.cs class in this way: builder.Services.AddSingleton<ICategoryManager, CategoryManager>();